yujiri8/yujiri.xyz/software/javascript.md

 ```
 It's like the holy trinity of `undefined`!

 This is because arrays have a `length` attribute that stores the number of elements they supposedly have.
 So when you assign to an index, it changes the length, and then when you look at the array all the slots inbetween that don't exist as keys in the array are presented as these "empty items". `delete` is meant for removing a key from an object, so when used on an array, it only deletes the key and doesn't collapse the others or modify the `length` attribute, so it just leaves an empty slot behind.
-That's a silly newb trap.
+What a terrible newb trap.

 You also can't add arrays with `+`; the `.push` method is how you're supposed to add elements to the end, and `.concat` is for adding arrays.
 The main way to delete from an array is `.splice`, but there are a lot of others depending on the specifics.
 [This article](https://love2dev.com/blog/javascript-remove-from-array/) goes through a bunch of them.

 For some reason, [.splice is also how you insert elements](https://stackoverflow.com/questions/586182/how-to-insert-an-item-into-an-array-at-a-specific-index-javascript).
 [The one method is basically a swiss army knife](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) instead of using different functions to accomplish different tasks.

-<h3 class="bad">This implicit type conversion is outrageous</h3>
+### This type coercion is outrageous

 A lot of people who rant about Javascript mention this.
 Let me just jump into the examples:
 ```javascript